 The nutrient cycle

-Decentralised treatment offers the best opportunity to reinstate the nutrient cycle.
-Vermifiltration offers a low cost, effective and safe means of returning waste back into soils for crops that feed those who choose to be part of the nutrient cycle.
+Decentralised wastewater treatment offers the best opportunity to reinstate the nutrient cycle.
+Vermifiltration offers a low cost, effective and safe means of returning human waste back into soils for crops that feed those who choose to be part of the nutrient cycle.

 See the nutrient cycle (Wikipedia)

 *World Health Organisation (1989), Health Guidelines for the use of Wastewater in Agriculture and Aquaculture, WHO Technical Report 778.